xtermjs/xterm.js/README.md

 ### Contribution and License Agreement

-If you contribute code to marked, you are implicitly allowing your code to be distributed under the MIT license.
+If you contribute code to this project, you are implicitly allowing your code to be distributed under the MIT license.
 You are also implicitly verifying that all code is your original work. `</legalese>`

 ## License